-Home » Articles » Uncategorized » Dealer Closed Vehicle Title Problems
+Home » Articles » News » Dealer Closed Vehicle Title Problems

 So you’re probably thinking if you buy a car from a licensed dealership you’re in good shape, you’re safe as far as the title is concerned.
 Well, not so fast.
 Here’s another example of where a dealership closed and went out of business, and this is no small dealership mom and pop store.
 This is a large chain primarily out of Florida called Off Lease Only.
 Off Lease Only originally started out as purchasing lease buybacks and selling those to the public, but they branched out into other types of vehicles and they filed for bankruptcy and suddenly just fired all their employees, shut down all their locations.